modo-lv/final-fantasy-3-checklist/pages/surface_world/06_unei.md

 Accessed through [Doga's Manor] after completing [Cave of Shadows].

-`w` This location, with all the chests and monsters in it, becomes permanently unavailable after defeating the boss.
+`w` This location, with all the chests and monsters in it, becomes permanently unavailable once you leave after defeating the boss.

 `i` Level 3 is split into four parts (two of which are rooms).